 Her website, CDAustism.org, is—like Humble's website—careful to state that it does not actually sell MMS.
 Instead it promotes the idea that it will cure autism, sells supporting materials like her book, and offers expensive Skype consultations on administering the "treatment" that cost over $100 per hour.

-In other words, while stopping short of selling MMS (likely for legal reasons), Humble and Rivera instead advocate it as a lifestyle, thereby promoting the damaging idea that the complex neurological condition known as autism is essentially a gut problem that you can somehow power wash out of your body by pouring industrial bleach into both ends.
+In other words, while stopping short of selling MMS (likely for legal reasons), Humble and Rivera instead advocate it as a lifestyle, thereby promoting the damaging idea that the complex neurological condition known as autism is essentially a gut problem that you can somehow power-wash out of your body by pouring industrial bleach into both ends.
 And their followers believe them.
-(Attempts to contact Humble and Rivera for this story were unsuccessful.)
+(Questions sent to Ms. Rivera were unanswered at the time of publication.)

 MMS enthusiasts talk casually, like they're swapping recipes, about how many inches to insert the catheter into their child's rectum.